 Hebah Saddique, PMP

-I've spent the last 15 years in the heart and mind of startups & small businesses, helping mission-driven people and organizations weave their vision and creative concepts into tactical, practical actions.
+I've spent the past 15 years in the hearts and minds of startups & small businesses, helping mission-driven people weave their vision and creative concepts into tactical, practical actions.

 Over the past 6 years my work led me to plan and produce projects in the heart of 2 critical global conversations; microplastic pollution and industrial hemp.
 After endless hours researching and reading and peeling layer after layer, after layer, I learned of hemp's superior performance capabilities, tremendous environmental benefits, and economic feasibility.
 I also found executives and professionals in climate action shying away and ignoring a high yielding versatile natural material because of a 100 year old bad reputation.